foundryvtt/dnd5e/wiki/Advancement-Type-Item-Grant.md

 ![Grant Items Configuration](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/advancement/item-grant-configuration-spells.jpg)

 When using the advancement to grant spells to a character, additional controls will appear that allow configuring the added spell.
-These controls allow for setting a specific ability modifier and preparation mode on the added spell, as well is giving it limited uses.
+These controls allow for setting a specific ability modifier and preparation method on the added spell, as well is giving it limited uses.

-The way in which limited uses are added varies depending on the preparation mode and the "Require Slot" checkbox:
+The way in which limited uses are added varies depending on the preparation method and the "Require Slot" checkbox:
-- "Preparation Mode" is *Prepared*, *Always Prepared*, or *Pact Magic*, "Required Slot" is *unchecked*: A new [Forward activity](Activity-Type-Forward) will be added to the spell allowing it to be case a number of times and to be cast using spell slots as normal.
+- "Preparation Method" is *Spellcasting* or *Pact Magic*, "Required Slot" is *unchecked*: A new [Forward activity](Activity-Type-Forward) will be added to the spell allowing it to be case a number of times and to be cast using spell slots as normal.
-- "Preparation Mode" is *Prepared*, *Always Prepared*, or *Pact Magic*, "Required Slot" is *checked*: The original spell casting activity will be modified with limited uses requiring both a limited use and a spell slot to be spent to cast the spell.
+- "Preparation Method" is *Spellcasting* or *Pact Magic*, "Required Slot" is *checked*: The original spell casting activity will be modified with limited uses requiring both a limited use and a spell slot to be spent to cast the spell.
-- "Preparation Mode" is *At Will* or *Innate*: The original spell casting activity will be modified with limited uses allowing the spell to be cast that many times.
+- "Preparation Method" is *At Will*, *Innate*, or *Ritual Only*: The original spell casting activity will be modified with limited uses allowing the spell to be cast that many times.
 The spell cannot be cast using a spell slot.

 ## Usage